-- 4.58 Any students with a concern or complaint may raise the matter with the staff of the College and attempt an informal resolution of the guestion or concern. - 4.59 Students are free to seek the support and assistance of the College's student services staff as part of this process. - 4.60 The Student Complaints and Appeals policy and procedures will be implemented if an informal resolution cannot be reached.
+- 4.57 Any students with a concern or complaint may raise the matter with the staff of the College and attempt an informal resolution of the question or concern. - 4.58 Students are free to seek the support and assistance of the Student Services staff as part of this process. - 4.59 The Student Complaints and Appeals Policy and Procedure will be implemented if an informal resolution cannot be reached.